Applications for 2016-2017 Conservatory Exchange must be completed by January 1, 2016

 Students will be notified of their acceptance into a program no later than June 1, 2016

 Apply for Conservatory Exchange here → UR Study Abroad Portal

-The Conservatory Exchange Program expands opportunities for Eastman students by creating student exchanges with leading European conservatories.
+The Conservatory Exchange Program expands opportunities for Eastman students by creating student exchanges with leading International music conservatories.
 A semester or year abroad offers the chance to improve language skills, appreciate a different culture, find a unique educational experience, learn about national performing styles, complete important research, and/or seek career opportunities.

 Our current conservatory exchange partners are:

 - Conservatoire National Supérieur de Musique de Paris, France

 - Hochschule für Musik, Würzburg, Germany